joshtrichards/aws-ebs-snapshots-lambda/IDEAS.md

 - It should be possible to configure multiple regions to copy (duplicate) snapshots into
 - It should be possible to trigger a web hook (optionally / if configured) every time the creator job runs
   - e.g. to use with PagerDuty to monitor if a job doesn't check-in every N days/hours/whatever
-- Add JSON for IAM and/or CloudFormation and/or Terraform code and/or CLI/SH for deploying
+- ADDED CFN: Add JSON for IAM and/or CloudFormation and/or Terraform code and/or CLI/SH for deploying
 - It should be possible to trigger snapshots of instance volumes in other regions besides the one that the creator is running in (or should it?)

 ## ebs-snapshot-manager.py